SSWConsulting/SSW.Rules.Content/rules/do-you-send-control4-notifications-when-to-let-people-know-when-an-alarm-is-triggered/rule.md

 ---
+seoDescription: "Stay informed with timely notifications when an alarm is triggered in Control4, keeping everyone on the same page for enhanced security and swift response."
 type: rule
 archivedreason:
 title: Do you send Control4 notifications when to let people know when an Alarm is triggered?